BRIGHT FUTURES

 Ensuring the safe recruitment of any coaches and for children/ young people in all sessions.

-Promoting a safe environment for the young people to learn in, both when training and when in 1:1 sessions and raise awareness of issues relating to the welfare of young people and their families.
+Promoting a safe environment for the young people to learn in, both when training and when in 1:1 sessions and raising awareness of issues relating to the welfare of young people and their families.

 Aiding the identification of young people at risk of significant harm, and providing procedures for reporting concerns